AndrewCLeonard/u-develop-it/zz_module-12-notes/12-1-notes.md

 LEFT JOIN parties ON candidates.party_id = parties.id;
 ```

 `AS` keyword defines alias for data when joining tables with overlapping names.

 ### 12.3.6 Create API Routes for Parties

 ### 12.3.7 Add a Candidate Route to Change Their Party

+## 12.4

+-   Modularize API routes.
+-   Add timestamps to newly created data.
+-   Sort data as it is retrieved from the database.